Relationship Property Law

 • Do I need a lawyer to divide relationship property?

-• What if we can't agree on how to divide our property?
+• What happens if we can’t agree on property division?

-If you cannot reach an agreement, you can apply to the Family Court for a decision.
-The court will consider various factors to determine a fair division.
-Legal advice can help navigate this process and represent your interests.
+If you can’t reach an agreement, the Family Court will make a decision.
+A lawyer can help you navigate this process and represent your interests effectively.

 • Can relationship property agreements be changed?